Title: The Monsters We Defy

-He shakes his head, and hands up their daughter, and as soon as she's in Veradis' arms, he pulls both of them down into his lap.
+"I know," he says, and he pulls both of them down into his lap.
 Veradis lets out a slow, long breath as tension seeps out of her, and shifts Nephele about, opening her robe and the neck of her nightgown, popping her nipple into Nephele's mouth.
 He feels her stiffen a little bit, then relax.

 "I don't think it will ever stop hurting.
 All your children are ravenous."
 She slants him a glance from beneath her eyelashes.
 "I really should have expected it."

 "And I told you that I like doing this."
 She tsks.
 "It's what the female breast is made for, you know, not for your edification."

 "Of course not," he says, smiling, "though the edification is a lovely side-effect."
 She gazes down at his wife and his child.
 From his vantage point, he only can see the white mound her Veradis' breast and Nephele's face, half-obscured.
 They had done this sort of thing often enough with the boys, when he'd watched how Veradis held and cared for them the way a man dying of thirst would drink water.
 Now it feels as natural as breathing.

 She leans her head against his shoulder.
 "Why were you awake?
 Couldn't sleep?"